 What is your app’s Unique Selling Point (USP)?

-The USP of your app is what it will sell it to your users!
+The USP of your app is what will sell it to your users!

 There is no point in starting an app business if its functionalities are similar to another app already out there.
 This will make it harder for you to gain users for your app.

 Decide your app’s Unique Selling Point (USP), something like SiriusXM – “180+ channels, commercial-free music”.
-Now, I would definitely download this app instead of hundreds other music streaming apps.
+Now, one would definitely download this app instead of hundreds of other generic music streaming apps.

 Finding answers to these 4 questions will help you set pillars for starting an app business.
 Once you are ready with all the answers to the first step in how to start an app business, it’s time to do the market research for your app idea.